StanfordLegion/Legion-SNAP/README.md

   to be done in a deferred execution model.

-* Included in this version of SNAP is a custom mapper that demonstrates how a mapper can be specialized to a particular application by overriding specific calls from the default mapper implementation.
+* Included in this version of SNAP is a custom mapper that demonstrates how a mapper can be specialized for a particular application by overriding specific calls from the default mapper implementation.
 An interesting observation is that the implementation of the mapper calls for a custom mapper are considerably simpler than the default mapper implementations.
-The reason for this is that with an application specific mapper the implementation can be tailored directly to the application and we know exactly what layouts and locations to use for physical instances.
+The reason for this is that with an application specific mapper the implementation can be tailored directly to the application and know exactly what layouts and locations to use for physical instances.